 ### Documenting Review Guidelines

-Documenting and sharing team review criteria, comment level definitions, and expected response times enables maintaining a consistent review culture and helps with onboarding new team members.
+Documenting and sharing team review criteria, comment level definitions, and expected response times helps maintain a consistent review culture and makes it easier to onboard new team members.

 ### Separating Automation and Human Roles